 Best Original Song: All genres are accepted and will be evaluated based on the quality of performance and production.

-Music Video: All genres are accepted and will be evaluated based on the quality of production in sound and visual imagery.
+Music Videos: All genres are accepted and will be evaluated based on the quality of production in sound and visual imagery.

 Festival Submission Categories